|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 4. The canal routes would in part be determined by the availability of natural topographic features consistent with the required canal shape, slope and pond requirements.

-7. In some areas the canals would have walls extending above local grade level.
+5. In some areas the canals would have walls extending above local grade level.
 These walls would be fabricated in a manner similar to a rock fill gravity dam.
 Rock with which to build these walls would be obtained from the higher elevation sections of the canal.
-This rock can be easily conveyed downhill several km using very long conveyor belts.
+This rock can be easily conveyed downhill several km using very long conveyor belts, similar the the conveyor used during the construction of the Bennett (Peace River) Dam.

 1. The amount of electrical energy required to take the storage from its fully discharged state to its fully charged state is: